Fig. 1 Atlantic Ocean (World Ocean Database) |

 I. Introduction

-This series concerns the flow of photons from the Sun through what was once simply called 'space', but is now considered to be 'Spacetime', until they flow into the land masses and the oceans of the Earth (The Photon Current, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14).
+This series concerns the flow of photons from the Sun through what was once simply called 'space' (but is now considered to be 'Spacetime') until they flow into the land masses and the oceans of the Earth (The Photon Current, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14).

-When the ocean's seawater molecules absorb those photons it increases the 'heat content' of those oceans (that 'heat content' is technically called 'potential enthalpy'; scientific symbol 'h0'):
+When the ocean's seawater molecules absorb those photons it increases the 'heat content' of the ocean.

 "it is perfectly valid to talk of potential enthalpy, h0, as the 'heat content' and to regard the flux of h0 as the 'heat flux.' " (Potential Enthalpy: A Conservative Oceanic Variable for Evaluating Heat Content and Heat Fluxes).